ProximoSrl/ProximoSrl.github.io/_posts/2014-09-13-what-is-jarvis.md

 ## File > New > Intranet

+This is the first step of this [journey](/about-this-blog/), we want to tell you what we have built so far.

-One year ago we started an "Intranet 2.0" project for a small bank.
+### One year ago we started an "Intranet 2.0" project for a small bank.

-The project main goal was to improve the ease of access to key informations, avoid personal (and maybe) out of sync document folders, with user's own taxonomy, on user's desktop.
+The project main goal was to improve the ease of access to key informations, avoid personal (and sometimes) out of sync document folders, on user's desktop.

+We found a ["Yahoo Directory"](https://dir.yahoo.com) of about 4.000+ relevant documents (250.000+ pages).

+To simplify document retrieval, every office developed a custom taxonomy to catalog corporate documents.

 <blockquote>
 In the beginning there was Chaos,<br/>